streamdata-gallery-organizations/intrinio/_listings/intrinio/executivescompanies-get-openapi.md

       parameters:
       - in: query
         name: exch_symbol
-        description: ' the Intrinio Stock Market Symbol, to specify the exchange for the list of securities: '
+        description: 'the Intrinio Stock Market Symbol, to specify the exchange for the list of securities:'
         type: string
       - in: query
         name: identifier
-        description: ' the identifier for the legal entity or a security associated with the company: '
+        description: 'the identifier for the legal entity or a security associated with the company:'
         type: string
       - in: query
         name: last_crsp_adj_date
-        description: ' a date value that returns the list of securities that have had adjusted stock prices due to a corporate event after this date: YYYY'
+        description: 'a date value that returns the list of securities that have had adjusted stock prices due to a corporate event after this date: YYYY'
         type: string
       - in: query
         name: page_number
-        description: ' an integer greater than or equal to 1 for specifying the page number for the return values'
+        description: an integer greater than or equal to 1 for specifying the page number for the return values
         type: string
       - in: query
         name: page_size
-        description: ' an integer greater than 1 for specifying the number of results on each page'
+        description: an integer greater than 1 for specifying the number of results on each page
         type: string
       - in: query
         name: query
-        description: ' a string query search of security name or ticker symbol with the returned results being the relevant securities in compacted list format'
+        description: a string query search of security name or ticker symbol with the returned results being the relevant securities in compacted list format
         type: string
       responses:
         200: